noi-techpark/odh-docs/source/intro.rst

 The |odh| project envisions the development and set up of a portal whose primary purpose is to offer a single access point to all (Open) Data from the region of South Tyrol, Italy, that are relevant for the economy sector and its actors.

+The availability of Open Data from a single source will allow everybody to utilise the Data in several ways:

+* Digital communication channels.
+Data are retrieved from the |odh|
+  and used to provide informative services, like newsletters containing weather forecasting, or used in hotels to promote events taking place in the surroundings, along with additional information like seat availability, description, how to access each event, and so on and so forth.
-This will also allow everybody to utilise these data in all digital communication channels and build application on top of the data offered, be them either a :abbr:`PoC (Proof of Concept)` to explore new means or new field in which to use
-|odh| data, or novel and innovative services or software products
-built on top of the data.
+* Applications for any devices, built on top of the data, that can be either a :abbr:`PoC (Proof of Concept)` to explore new means or new fields in which to use |odh| data, or novel and innovative services or software products built on top of the data.
+* Internet portals and websites.
+Data are retrieved from the |odh| and visualised within graphical charts, graphs, or maps.

+There are many services and software that rely on |odh|\'s Data, which are listed in the :ref:`applist` section, grouped according to their
+maturity: production stage, beta and alpha stage.

 .. _domains-diagram: